$0.00

 The history of the Flathead Indian Reservation dates back to 1855, when the Treaty of Hellgate was signed between the Bitterroot Salish, Kootenai, and Pend d’Oreilles tribes and the United States government.
 The treaty established a reservation for the exclusive use of the tribes, covering an area of about 1.3 million acres (533,000 ha) in western Montana.

-However, the treaty was not respected by the US government and the white settlers, who encroached on the reservation lands and resources.
+However, the US government didn’t respect the treaty, allowing white settlers to later encroach on the reservation lands and resources.

-The tribes faced many conflicts and challenges leading up to the reservation’s establishment, such as the removal of the Bitterroot Salish from their homeland in 1891, from where they were forced onto the Flathead Reservation.
+The tribes faced many conflicts and challenges leading up to the reservation’s establishment.
+For example, the Bitterroot Salish were removed from their homeland in 1891 and forced onto the Flathead Reservation.

-Once they had relocated to the reservation, they faced continued hardships, including the allotment of tribal lands to individual households in 1904 which sold significant portions of tribal land to settlers, the Indian Termination Policy, and the forced assimilation of the children in boarding schools.
+Once they had relocated to the reservation, they faced continued hardships, such as the allotment in 1904.
+The allotment sold significant portions of tribal land to settlers.
+Meanwhile, the Indian Termination Policy aggressively forced assimilation on boarding school children.

 Despite these hardships, the tribes managed to preserve and strengthen their culture and identity.
-Some of the key historical events and figures that shaped the reservation and its culture into what they are today include:
+Key historic events and figures that shaped the reservation and its culture include:

-- The establishment of the National Bison Range in 1908 by President Theodore Roosevelt, which protected the only wild bison herd in Montana and provided a source of income for the tribes.
+• The establishment of the National Bison Range in 1908 by President Theodore Roosevelt.
+This protected the only wild bison herd in Montana and provided a source of income for the tribes.

-- The formation of the Confederated Salish and Kootenai Tribes of the Flathead Nation in 1935, which united the three tribes under a common constitution and government.
+• The formation of the Confederated Salish and Kootenai Tribes of the Flathead Nation in 1935.
+This united three tribes under a common constitution and government.

-- The leadership of Chief Charlo, a respected tribal chief who resisted the removal of the Bitterroot Salish, but ultimately led his tribe on a 75-mile march to the reservation in 1891.
+• The leadership of Chief Charlo, a respected tribal chief.
+Charlo resisted the removal of the Bitterroot Salish, but ultimately led his tribe on a 75-mile march to the reservation in 1891.

-The culture of the Flathead Indian Reservation in western Montana is diverse and vibrant, as it reflects the heritage and identity of the three tribes that live on the reservation: the Bitterroot Salish, the Kootenai, and the Pend d’Oreille.
-Each tribe has its own language, traditions, beliefs, and values, but they also share some common elements and influences.
+The culture of the Flathead Indian Reservation in western Montana is diverse and vibrant, reflecting the heritage and identity of the three tribes that live there: the Bitterroot Salish, Kootenai, and Pend d’Oreille.
+Each tribe has its language, traditions, beliefs, and values.
+However, they also share common elements and influences.

 Bitterroot Salish